SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### runaway spiral of loans from the US to european countries + postwar inflation?

 ### optimized exploitation of colonies to produce coffee sugar rubber production worsened the same cycle

+# poor leadership

+## leaders were interested in their own debts being paid than facilitating balanced econ growth